 Short daisy chains are provided for lashing gear on the outside of the pack, just above the top of the sleeping bag compartment.

-Finally, there is an ice axe loop and trekking pole loops at the base of the pack along with keeper straps higher up to secure the shafts.
+Finally, there is an ice ax loop and trekking pole loops at the base of the pack along with keeper straps higher up to secure the shafts.

 - Lightweight, easy-to-adjust torso length

-- Extension collars adds another 16 liter of capacity, bringing total volume to 96 liters
+- Extension collars adds another 16 liters of capacity, bringing the total volume to 96 liters

 - Much lighter weight than other expedition packs with comparable volume and features